iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___9.1.1/report.md

 > A little tricky to navigate, card received for a parcel but with no tracking number, nor anyway of getting feedback eg:with an online help assistant, which would be enormously useful.<br> :date: __2021-06-16 14:41:16__

-> Trying to re book a delivery and when you have to confirm at the end all I get is an error message.
-The app is rubbish it doesn't work<br> :date: __2021-06-12 12:11:28__

-> Tries to go through send process but everyone I tapped confirm button it would open the same page again<br> :date: __2021-06-03 12:07:13__

-> Royal mail is rubbish especially when delivering anything from Moonpig for family and friends.
-Get notification saying delivered on 22nd, luckily I checked with my friend today as card I sent was not received by her.
-Your service is utter rubbish<br> :date: __2021-05-23 09:44:37__

-> It's usable, but normally takes a lot of input to get anything done.
-I'd probably rate it 3 or 4 stars, but it's just so far off the dpd app.<br> :date: __2021-05-20 12:29:47__

 #### 1-star reviews